Updated: May 29

 Still, with all this I feel that I could be doing more.
 Are there other things in my home that I could replace to make my living more environmentally friendly?

-I was encouraged by my desire to learn more about protecting the environment to create a book series for kids where they could learn too.
+My desire to learn more about protecting the environment encouraged me to create a book series for kids where they could learn too.
 The Super Kids Save the World book series pairs kids against monsters who are not very environmentally friendly.
 For each book I meet with a group of children to get their ideas on what that monster is doing to harm the Earth, and what ideas they have that might reverse the effects and help save the world.

 I used monsters because it was an easy to understand analogy for things like climate change (try explaining that to a 4 or 5 year-old).
 I also wanted to make sure that the monsters were not destroyed but taught to do better as I think that is an important lesson in itself.